wasmtime::component

 pub fn from_file(engine: &Engine, file: impl AsRef<Path>) -> Result<Component>

-Available on crate features cranelift
+Available on crate feature std and (crate features cranelift or winch) only.

 pub fn from_binary(engine: &Engine, binary: &[u8]) -> Result<Component>